KPostOffice/QETool_pip/README.md

 1. Finally:
     ```
-    (pip|pip3) install qeGraphMaker
+    $ (pip|pip3) install qeGraphMaker
     ```

 ### Input text file
 The input text for the graph generator is a well structured file as defined in the [example file](/graphMaker/multiGraphFileExample).

 ### Input file generator
 For a user friendly process when creating the input file use the `fileMaker` command.
-This will walk you through the process of creating a file that can the be passed into `graphGen`
+This will walk you through the process of creating a file that can the be passed into `graphGen`.
+Use <TAB> to autocomplete options.
+When inputting cards and labels, at least one option is required; no input is required for flags.

 ### The graph generator
+Once you have a text file that is of the correct form.
+You can run `graphGen -f <file-name>`.
+This will give you a PDF booklet as defined by the first line of the input file